Nighthawking

-Nighthawking is the theft of archaeological artifacts from protected archaeological sites and areas under the cover of darkness, most commonly by members of the public with the use of a commercial metal detector.
+Nighthawking is a form of archaeological looting: the theft of archaeological artifacts from protected archaeological sites and areas under the cover of darkness, most commonly by members of the public with the use of a commercial metal detector.
+See archaeological looting and grave robbery for more details.
+This article describes the situation in Great Britain.

 Nighthawking and the law

 Nighthawking breaks the law on a number of points: